i3anaan/DrawALine/README.md

   --similarity {dsim_edit,sim_norm1,sim_norm2,sim_cos}
-                        Transform the data to similarity representation --pca PCA             Use PCA feature extraction --evaluate            Evaluate on a seperate dataset (uses the entire default data-set for training) --digits-per-class DIGITS_PER_CLASS
+                        Transform the data to similarity representation --pca PCA             Use PCA feature extraction --test-set {default,eval,live}
+                        Test on a seperate dataset (uses the entire default data-set for training) --digits-per-class DIGITS_PER_CLASS
                         The number of digits per class to use for testing in evaluation mode

 ```
 `python3 ./src/main.py svc -h`
 ```